rjjfox/rjjfox.github.io/_projects/2020-10-24-ab-test-significance-calculator.md

 layout: project
 title: "AB test calculator - Frequentist and Bayesian"
 languages: Python, CLI
-skills: [python, statistics, streamlit, cli, heroku, data viz]
+skills: [python, statistics, streamlit, cli, deployment, data viz]
 ---

 > Statistical analysis is more than a set of computations